John Kennedy (Scottish footballer): Testimonial matches

-A testimonial fixture for Kennedy between Scotland and Celtic was discussed, while a match between Finn Harps and Celtic had been arranged for 28 November 2010, but was postponed.
+A testimonial match for Kennedy between Scotland and Celtic was discussed, while a match between Finn Harps and Celtic was arranged for 28 November 2010, but postponed.
 The game was then played on Sunday 6 March, with Celtic winning 4–1.
 A further testimonial match was arranged for Sunday 22 May 2011 at Celtic Park between Celtic and some of the Celtic team that reached the 2003 UEFA Cup Final, including then manager Martin O'Neill.
 This match was also postponed, and eventually replaced with a match between a team of Celtic Legends, managed by Martin O'Neill, and a team of Manchester United Legends.
 The match was played on 9 August 2011 with Celtic winning 5–2, and the proceeds were donated to Oxfam's East Africa charity appeal.

 Coaching career

 After retiring as a player, Kennedy became a first-team scout for Celtic in 2010, working in this capacity for the club until 2011, travelling around Europe to help find new players for the club.

 Kennedy gained coaching qualifications and worked as a coach with the club's U19 squad in season 2011–12, and the Development Squad (reserve team) from 2012 to 2014.
-He led the Celtic youth team to a league an cup double in 2011–12 and 2012–13 and a third straight title in 2013–14.
-Kennedy also oversaw the Under-19 team compete in the NextGen Series in 2011–12, a pan-European competition for youth teams.
+He led the Celtic youth team to a league and cup double in 2011–12 and 2012–13 and a third straight title in 2013–14.
+Kennedy also oversaw the Under-19 team competing in the NextGen Series in 2011–12, a pan-European competition for youth teams.

 He became first-team coach in 2014 after the appointment of Ronny Deila as manager, winning the Scottish league championship in each of Deila's two seasons in charge, as well as the Scottish League Cup in 2014–15.
 He continued in the role under Brendan Rodgers from 2016, and Celtic won domestic trebles in both 2016–17 and 2017–18.

 In February 2019, Kennedy was promoted to assistant manager when Neil Lennon replaced Rodgers as manager.

-After the resignation of Neil Lennon in February 2021, Kennedy was appointed caretaker manager of Celtic.
+After the resignation of Lennon in February 2021, Kennedy was appointed interim manager of Celtic; he remained in post until the end of the season.

+Kennedy remained assistant manager under Ange Postecoglou from 2021 to 2023 and Brendan Rodgers from 2023 to 2025.
+In October 2025, when Rodgers resigned, Kennedy left Celtic after 27 years, having won 22 trophies at the club.